jambuur/APEDSK99/README.md

 CRU is not used but where necessary emulated through 2 memory mapped addresses; this both simplifies the shield design and streamlines the DSR code.

 The DSR is a modified version of the original TI Disk Controller DSR but with CRU comms removed and optimised for reliable SD card access instead of wonky floppies.
-At present there is about 0.5K of free DSR space available; some things planned for future versions are utilising the realtime clock access on the SD card and mapping DOAD's from TI BASIC.
+At present there is about 0.5K of free DSR space available; some things planned for future versions are utilising the realtime clock on the SD card, dynamically mapping DOAD's and switching DSR's from main menu / TI BASIC.

 The Arduino UNO controls the TI interface, has R/W access to RAM and can halt the TI.
 Due to the limited number of GPIO pins, R/W to RAM is a serial-to-parallel scheme via a couple of 74HC595 shift registers.
 This idea is neither new or mine but I have gratefully used part of this excellent project by Mario Keller: https://github.com/mkeller0815/MEEPROMMER